English/Welsh family history course –

 What other information can be used to build the story of your ancestor’s life?
 (We all know that cold statistics like date of birth marriage and death can be so boring!)

-All this delivered in a package of 52 weekly modules in Pdf format (requires Adobe Acrobat) with a download link inside a private members area of the website each week, for as long as you remain a member
+All this delivered in a package of 52 weekly modules in Pdf format (requires Adobe Acrobat) with a download link available inside a private members area of the website each week, for as long as you remain a member

 The first 100 people to order from this page will also receive a free copy of my report: